mostofakamal/TransactionSystemJava/README.md

 3. Transfer 10 from account Y to X

-If for any reason any transaction request cannot be executed for balance constraints (e.g. withdraw amount is greater than available balance) then that transaction request should still be in the list as pending operation and in next run of **ProcessPendingTransactions()** if the balance constraint is met then it should be marked as executed.
+If for any reason any transaction request cannot be executed for balance constraints (e.g. withdraw amount is greater than available balance) then that transaction request should still be in the list as pending operation and in next run of **ProcessPendingTransactions()** if the balance constraint is met then it should be marked as completed.

 **Taks:**

 - Complete the TransactionManager class.
-- You should be able to check balance of an account at any point of your program execution.
+- Complete the tests following the hints
 - Your design should have reusable code component (e.g should support adding new type of transaction with minimal changes) and follow OOP concepts
-- Add Unit Tests checking three of the above operations.
-Add cases for balance constraint operation.
-- Add functionality for Undoing a specific Transaction Request which has been executed already.